Knowledge base

 Among the URLs present in the dropdown menu, the preview URL allows you to access your WordPress site in case the site's domain name is not yet correctly configured to point to your WordPress app.

-This guide offers two methods to access the administration interface of a WordPress site installed via the tools Infomaniak, for example to update the content.
+This guide provides two methods to access the administration interface of a WordPress site installed via Infomaniak tools, for example, to update the content.

 Prerequisites